 Step 1: Install Sheetgo

 Install Sheetgo here.
-Note that you can sign in with either your Google account or your Dropbox account.
+Note that you can sign in with either your of the 3 accounts that Sheetgo supports.

-This means that, if you have your Excel files stored in Dropbox, you can directly upload and connect them to Google Sheets with Sheetgo.
+This means that, wherever you have your Excel files stored in, you can directly upload them to your Drive and connect them to Google Sheets with Sheetgo.

-Step 2: Upload Excel to Google Drive automatically
+Step 2: Upload your Excel files to your online storage

 Rather than moving the Excel files to Google Drive manually, one by one, you can automate this process by using Google’s Backup and Sync software.